Dating Quiz

 Why Is Love Bombing Dangerous?

-While love bombing may seem flattering and exciting initially, it can ultimately lead to emotional manipulation and abuse.
+While love bombing may seem flattering and exciting initially, it can ultimately lead to emotional manipulation, hurt, and abuse.
 The receiver of love bombing may, for example, feel pressured to reciprocate the attention and affection, even if they don't feel the same way.
 Guilt, shame, and uncertainty may result from this.

 Love bombing can also be used by abusive or narcissistic partners to gain control over their partners.
 By creating a sense of dependency and loyalty, the abuser can isolate their partner from friends and family, making it harder for them to leave the relationship.